Sprache : Es gibt diese Seite auch auf Deutsch.

-We would like to analyze the interviews based on transcripts.
-For this, we would need to collect the following data:
+For the analysis of the interviews we would like to use transcripts.
+For this we would need to collect the following data:

-- A recording of your interview, which will be destroyed after transcription (likely a few days after the interview).
+- A recording of your interview that will be destroyed after transcription (a few days after the interview is processed).

-- A fully anonymized and de-identified (your & project information) transcript of the interview, destroyed after completion of our research (likely a few months after the interview).
+- A fully de-identified (your & project information) transcript of the interview, which will be destroyed after our research is complete (likely a few months after the interview).

-The interview & data handling process was approved by our German equivalent of an IRB:
+The interview and data processing process has been approved by our German equivalent of an IRB:

-- During all research, data access is restricted to a small number of trained researchers.
+- Throughout the research, access to the data is limited to a small number of trained researchers only.

-- All collected data is handled according to strict GDPR/DSGVO regulations.
+- All data collected will be handled in accordance with strict GDPR/DSGVO regulations.

-- All data will be destroyed after completion of our research.
+- All data will be destroyed upon completion of our research.

 Our full consent disclosure is as follows: